Akira Ransomware: Detection, Prevention, and Recovery

 Initial access

 A common initial access vector for Akira is VPN access without multi-factor authentication (MFA), often using compromised credentials.
-Campaign waves have also exploited known vulnerabilities in perimeter technologies, including CVE-2020-3259 and CVE-2023-20269 in Cisco ASA/VPN services and CVE-2024-40766 in SonicWall SSL VPN ecosystems.
+Campaign waves have exploited known vulnerabilities in perimeter technologies, including CVE-2020-3259 and CVE-2023-20269 in Cisco ASA/VPN services, CVE-2024-40766 in SonicWall SSL VPN ecosystems, and CVE-2024-40711 in Veeam Backup & Replication (deserialization of untrusted data).
+In some incidents, indicators suggest initial access through SSH by exploiting router IP addresses, or via spearphishing and valid credential abuse.

 Persistence and foothold establishment